Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (04/22/2021):*
+*Quote of the Day (04/23/2021):*

-_**Feeling grateful to or appreciative of someone or something in your life actually attracts more of the things that you appreciate and value into your life.**_
+_**If you're not making mistakes, you're not taking risks, and that means you're not going anywhere.
+The key is to make mistakes faster than the competition, so you have more changes to learn and win.**_

-Christiane Northrup
+John W. Holt, Jr.